Morpher-io/morpher-farcaster/farcarster.md

 #### `InvalidDomainManifestJson`

-Thrown when an app does not have a valid `farcaster.json`.
+Thrown when an app does not have a valid `farcaster.json` or when the domain doesn't match.
+Common causes:

+* Using a tunnel domain (ngrok, localtunnel) instead of your production domain
+* The app's current domain doesn't match the domain in the manifest
+* The manifest file is missing or malformed

 import { Caption } from '../../../../components/Caption.tsx';